chrislzm/BackInStock/RestApi/README.md

 # Back in Stock - Database Server REST API

-This Java application implements a CRUD (Create, Read, Update, Delete) REST API for a MongoDB database server that contains all stock notification information.
-This database is the primary data store and source of truth for the state of all back-in-stock notifications.
+This Java application implements a CRUD (Create, Read, Update, Delete) REST API for a MongoDB database server that contains all back in stock notification information.
+This database is the primary data store and source of truth for the state of all notifications.

 ## Prerequisites